-Our evaluation demonstrates the positive contribution the intervention is making, with students out performing similar peers.
-In 2015, 108 students in cohort 5 from 21 schools completed the final year of the programme.
-95% came from families with no parental HE experience, 73% lived in low youth participation neighbourhoods and 61% experienced multiple disadvantage.
-When looking at 5 GCSEs including English and Maths attainment, Forward Thinking students have outperformed the KS4 attainment of peers in all Birmingham Local Authority schools, all peers in the Forward Thinking schools and the high attainers in FT schools (93.8% compared with 54.3%, 48.8% and 85.7% (2015 DfE Data) respectively).
-Post-16 destinations were obtained for 58 students (54% of cohort).
-All students progressed onto Level 3 study (95% studying A levels).
+Our evaluation demonstrates the positive contribution the intervention is making.
+We believe it is supporting the academic attainment of participants with students out performing similar peers.
+In 201516 711 students from 37 schools were engaged in the programme.
+In 2016, 146 students in cohort 6 from 25 schools completed the final year of the programme.
+97% came from families with no parental HE experience, 67% lived in low youth participation neighbourhoods and 68% experienced multiple disadvantage.
+When looking at 5 GCSEs, including English and Maths attainment, Forward Thinking students have outperformed the KS4 attainment of peers in all Birmingham Local Authority schools by 37.7 percentage points, all peers in the Forward Thinking schools by 43.2 percentage points, and the high attainers in those schools by 5 percentage points (comparison to 2015 DfE Data).
+Post-16 destinations were obtained for 91 students (62% of cohort) and 97% of students progressed onto Level 3 study (91% studying A levels and 9% BTEC).
+Whilst tracking of participants remains challenging, tracked students from cohort 4 (61 students) showed a 64% application rate to HE (29% above the average application rates for the West Midlands).